Joeski88/know-food/README.md

 1. On GitHub, navigate to the repository you wish to deploy from.
 2. Under your repository name, click Settings.
 3. Navigate to the GitHub Pages section.
-4. Use the Select source drop-down menu to select master branch.
+4. Use the Select source drop-down menu to select main branch.
 5. Click Save

 ### GitHub Pages